 Whenever we go to visit friends or family, my children seem to be the only little critters not willing to eat, or even try, something someone else has prepared.

-Pulling up their noses to mixed looking food, or food prepared in a certain way, not meeting their standards (who knows where they got these from); they stand as stubborn as a mule to their belief that they will not enjoy it.
+Pulling up their noses at mixed-looking food, or food prepared a certain way, not meeting their standards (who knows where they got these from), they stand as stubborn as a mule in their belief that they will not enjoy it.

-Another excuse often used is: “Sorry but I no longer eat that!”
-I roll back my eyes in disbelief – again, thinking, when will the day arrive when one of them, suddenly, and unexpectedly – open their minds to just – give it a try?
+Another excuse often used is: “Sorry, but I no longer eat that!”
+I roll back my eyes in disbelief – again, thinking, when will the day arrive when one of them, suddenly, and unexpectedly, open their minds to give it a try?

-In the meantime, as a concerned mother of three little fussy eaters and their nutritional intake, I started to research alternative ways to supplement their diets with the necessary nutrients.
+In the meantime, as a concerned mother of three little fussy eaters, I began researching alternative ways to supplement their diets with the necessary nutrients.

-I must say, I do know a bit about leading a healthy lifestyle… but as an adult only.
+I must say, I do know a bit about leading a healthy lifestyle… but only as an adult.
 For little critters… not much!
-So, I decided that what I need, they would probably need too.
+So I decided that what I needed, they would probably need, too.

 How To Conquer The Fussy Little Eater